Graph-Theoretic Characterization of Noise Capacity of Conditional Disclosure of Secrets: Main Results

 The proof of Theorem \ref{thm:1noiserate} is detailed in Section \ref{pfthm1}.
 To provide an intuitive understanding, we present two examples.
 In the first example, the noise capacity condition for $1$ is satisfied, demonstrating that a noise rate of $1$ is achievable.

 \begin{example}[Achievability of $\rz=1$] Consider the CDS instance depicted in Fig.~\ref{fig1}, represented by the graph $G_f$.
 It contains three unqualified paths ($\{A_1,B_2\}, \{A_2,B_3\}, \{A_3,B_1\}$), none of which includes any internal qualified edges.
 It is worth noting that an unqualified edge is treated as an unqualified path or component.
-As a result, the noise capacity condition for $1$ in Theorem \ref{thm:1noiserate} is satisfied, and Fig.~\ref{fig1} illustrates that a noise rate of $1$ is achieved.
+As a result, the noise capacity condition for $1$ in Theorem \ref{thm:1noiserate} is satisfied, and Fig.~\ref{fig1} illustrates that a noise rate of $1$ is \achvb.

-In the scheme, to achieve a noise rate of $1$, every node must use the same noise variable.
-For instance, all nodes in the graph $G_f$ utilize the same noise $Z$.
-For the same unqualified component, all nodes are assigned the same signal.
+In this scheme, achieving a noise rate of $1$ requires that every node employ the same noise variable.
+For example, as illustrated by the code in Fig.~\ref{fig1}, all nodes in the graph $G_f$ utilize the same noise $Z$.
+For the same unqualified component, all nodes are assigned the same message.
 For distinct unqualified components, each node within an unqualified component is assigned a linearly independent combination of the secret and the noise.
 For example, the three unqualified components are assigned $A_1=B_2=Z$, $A_2=B_3=S+Z$, and $A_3=B_1=2S+Z$, respectively.

 The noise capacity is $1$ because the secret consists of $1$ symbol, and $1$ symbol of noise is used.
 Next, we demonstrate that this scheme satisfies both security and correctness.